SciFracX/FractionalDiffEq.jl/README.md

 ## Fractional Delay Differential Equations

-There are many powerful solvers for solving fractional delay differential equations.
+There are also many powerful solvers for solving fractional delay differential equations.

 <p align="center">